pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 ### <a name="inmo"></a>Inside mo-gc

-Since Rust's borrow mechanism may be used to alleviate unnecessary root reference count adjustments (just as an `Rc<T>` may be borrowed rather than cloned) in real world applications it is possible that the journal write barrier cost may be ameliorated some.

 #### The Journal

 The journal behaves as a non-blocking unbounded queue.
 It is implemented as an unbounded series